lhm-limux/reprepro-bundle-tools/README.md

   assurance process.

-Another benefit is that all **changes to your distribution can be versioned inside a GIT-Repository**, so that developers can always use means of git to inspect the change history of the distribution.
+Another benefit is that all **changes to your distribution can be versioned inside a GIT-Repository** (we call it "your own *reprepro-management* project), so that developers can always use means of git to inspect the change history of the distribution.

 Managing debian packages in the context of a *bundle* means to add or change debian **source package versions** and just implied all their derived binary